9 Naive Bayes Classifier

 The Essence of Bayes’ Theorem

-To clarify these components, Figure 9.1 provides a visual interpretation using a Venn diagram.
-The overlapping region represents the joint probability \(P(A \cap B)\), while the entire area of the octagon corresponding to event \(B\) represents the marginal probability \(P(B)\).
-The ratio of these two areas illustrates how the conditional probability \(P(A|B)\) is obtained.
+To clarify these components, Figure 9.2 presents a visual interpretation using a Venn diagram.
+The overlapping region represents the joint probability \(P(A \cap B)\), while the full area corresponding to event \(B\) represents the marginal probability \(P(B)\).
+The ratio of these two quantities gives the conditional probability \(P(A \mid B)\).

 library(liver)